 This page describes the District Team which administers Toastmasters District 72 (South Island plus Greater Wellington) and how to make a nomination for a position on that team.

-Please note that nominations for elected positions close on December 15, 2018.
-A newsletter calling for nominations will shortly be sent to all D72 clubs; links to other information are at the bottom of this page.
+Please note that the nomination period for elected positions has been extended to close at midnight on January 31, 2019.
+Links to other information are at the bottom of this page.

 Each District in Toastmasters New Zealand is run by a District Team consisting of the District Director, the Immediate Past District Director, the Program Quality and Club Growth Directors, the Finance, Administration and Public Relations Managers, one Division Director per Division and one Area Director per Area.
 These people are the leaders of Toastmasters in New Zealand, learning to lead by serving the organisation.